Australia

 Net capital gains are calculated in the same way for non-residents as it is for residents (except for the 50% discount that is not available for capital gains accrued after 7:30 pm AEST on 8 May 2012 as noted above) and are included in the assessable income of the non-resident.

-Although a non-resident is not required to notify the Australian revenue authorities of a disposal at the time the asset is sold, a non-final 12.5% WHT (proposed to increase from 1 January 2025 to 15%) applies to the gross proceeds of the sale of taxable Australian property by non-residents (other than for a real property transaction under AUD 750,000, proposed to be reduced to nil from 1 January 2025).
+Although a non-resident is not required to notify the Australian revenue authorities of a disposal at the time the asset is sold, for contracts entered into from 1 January 2025, a non-final 15% WHT (previously 12.5%) applies to the gross proceeds of the sale of taxable Australian property by non-residents.
 Disclosure is made upon lodgement of the tax return, and any amounts withheld are creditable against any actual income tax liability.

 Where a non-resident becomes an Australian resident, capital assets owned by the non-resident (other than assets acquired before 20 September 1985 and taxable Australian property) are deemed to have been acquired by the non-resident for a consideration equal to the market value of the assets at the time residence commences.
 Special provisions also apply where a resident individual ceases to be a resident, so that assets which are not taxable Australian property are deemed to be disposed of, unless an election to the contrary is made.
 An exception to this rule applies for temporary residents.